adityaan/PLL-Design-using-SKY130/README.md

 ## Combine PLL sub circuits and simulate full design

-All the sub modules of the PLL are combined and defined in the file PLL_PreLay.cir
+All the sub modules of the PLL are combined and defined in the file PLL_PreLay.cir and the simulate the entire control loop